awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-eventsourcemapping.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `StartingPositionTimestamp`  <a name="cfn-lambda-eventsourcemapping-startingpositiontimestamp"></a>
-With `StartingPosition` set to `AT_TIMESTAMP`, the time from which to start reading, in Unix time seconds\.
+With `StartingPosition` set to `AT_TIMESTAMP`, the time from which to start reading, in Unix time seconds\. `StartingPositionTimestamp` cannot be in the future\.
 *Required*: No
 *Type*: Double
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)